-However, it shows that the airway resistance is inversely proportional to the radius to the power of 4.
-Hence a small change in diameter has a huge effect on the resistance of an airway e.g. halving the radius of an airway would cause resistance increase 16-fold.
+However, it shows that the airway resistance is inversely proportional to the radius, to the power of 4.
+Therefore, a small change in diameter has a huge effect on the resistance of an airway e.g. halving the radius of an airway would cause a 16-fold increase in resistance.

 Nervous System Control

 The autonomic nervous system usually determines airway diameter.
 Sympathetic innervation causes relaxation of bronchial smooth muscle via beta-2 receptors, which causes an increase in airway diameter to allow more airflow.
 This is useful in situations such as exercise, when sympathetic stimulation triggers airway muscle relaxation to allow more air into the lungs.